-(1) Mr. Beifuss received \$1 per year in consideration for his services as an executive officer of the Company until December 2010.
+- (1) The amounts in this column reflect the grant-date fair value of stock options with respect to the years ended June 30, 2012 and 2013, in accordance with applicable accounting guidance related to stock based compensation.
+For a description of the assumptions used in determining the value of the options, see the notes to the consolidated financial statements. - (2) Mr. Beifuss received \$1 per year in consideration for his services as an executive officer of the Company until December 2010.
 From January 2011 to March 31, 2012, his compensation was increased to \$8,000 per month for his services as the President and Chief Executive Officer of the Company.
 Beginning March 1, 2012, Mr. Beifuss forfeited his salary.
-Mr. Beifuss does not receive any compensation for his services as the Chairman of the Board of Directors of the Company.
-During the year ended June 30, 2012, Mr. Beifuss held the position of President until April 24, 2012 and the position of Chief Executive Office until August 13, 2012.
+Mr. Beifuss did not receive any compensation for his services as the Chairman of the Board of Directors of the Company.
+During the fiscal year ended June 30, 2012, Mr. Beifuss held the position of President until April 24, 2012 and during the fiscal year ended June 30, 2013, he held the position of Chief Executive Officer until August 13, 2012.